Basketball court dimensions

 • For more information on a high-performance system for larger courts, see the DuoBat 120+ product page.

-• Portable sports floors (Pro Complete 44, Arena Master)
+Portable sports floors include Pro Complete 44 and Arena Master.

 The choice of system impacts installation time, durability, and long-term maintenance requirements, making it essential to match your flooring solution to the size and function of the basketball court.